openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

 # 7 Revision History

+* v0.9.0: Nov 18, 2022
+  * Clarify that for `Set`, that if targeting a path by list keys that the
+    list keys cannot be included within the value payload

 * v0.8.1: July 7, 2022
   * Clarify that for `Subscribe`, a transition to a YANG default value for a